bloggerpack/bloggerpack/src/_docs/css-reboot.md

 # Reboot

-An elegant, consistent, and simple baseline to build upon.
-Some code and documentation manually forked from [Bootstrap](https://getbootstrap.com).
+Reboot providing many HTML elements with somewhat opinionated styles using only element selectors to provide an elegant, consistent, and simple baseline to build upon.
+Additional styling is done only with classes.
+For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

 ## Normalize.css

 For improved cross-browser rendering, we use [Normalize.css](https://necolas.github.io/normalize.css).

+> Normalize.css makes browsers render all elements more consistently and in line with modern standards.
+It precisely targets only the styles that need normalizing.

 ## Headings and paragraphs